Chemaclass/chemaclass.com/content/readings/2021-05-28-peopleware.md

 important in IT, more than people tend to think.
 Developing software is about people that communicate with their customers and stakeholders, are supported by their managers and collaborate in teams.

-### My favourite quotes from this book
+### Some of my favourite quotes from this book

 - Staying late or arriving early is a damaging indictment of the office environment.
-- Someone who can help a project to jell is worth two people who just do work.
+- Someone who can help a project to take solid form and progress is worth two people who just do work.
 - People should be asking and wondering why things are getting done the way they are being done.
 - There must be always a trade between quality and quantity.